-Apogee IT Services technicians and engineers actively serve over 100 clients across western PA, eastern Ohio, New York, and beyond.
+Apogee technicians and engineers actively serve 375 clients across the Northeast and beyond.
 Our technicians and engineers hold the following industry certifications:

 Client onboarding begins once we receive a Sales Agreement from the client.
 Every new client is onboarded via a tailored plan that includes:

 Conducting a network assessment enables us to gauge the current status of your network and infrastructure.
 We examine more than two dozen technical and operational aspects and capture risks, issues, and concerns with each aspect of your environment.
 Think of it like an x-ray.
 It will show all of your breaks, hairline fractures, bruises, and vulnerabilities.
 That gives you an understanding of the health of your IT setup and allows us to talk with you about where your IT is and where it should be to work for your business.

 Once completed, you will receive three principal deliverables: a system overview, a risk report (bomb report), and detail data gathered from discovery and analysis tools during the evaluation.
 Click the following link to see if your business fits the criteria for an OmniScan Network Assessment.